Lakr233/GetThemAll/README.md

 Clearly, I dont have any license of this extension.
 If anything goes wrong, contact me in the issue and I will follow up asap.

+## A little bit more

+I have modified the manifest.json due some **Chrome Jobs** The Chome will not enable this if I dont do or simply delete it like the same way last time I lost it.

 Enjoy - Lakr Aream - 2020 04 23